theFellandes/DataEngineeringHw1/README.md

 A star schema is a common database design used in data warehousing and business intelligence that organizes data into fact and dimension tables.
 It’s called a “star” schema because its diagram resembles a star: a central fact table is surrounded by several dimension tables.

+Both test2.py and data_pipeline.py implement the data pipeline however test2.py is the latest version. data_pipeline.py consists of clickhouse and mssql database integration but those don't function properly. test2.py consists of postgresql, mongodb, neo4j and data warehouse (postgresql) integration.

+main.py consists the FastAPI backend for sending requests to the database servers.

 ### Key Components
 Fact Table:
 - Central Table: Stores measurable, quantitative data (facts) such as sales amount, number of ratings, or profit.